gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 The first way which many people find natural is to start on the right and work to the left

-First we mutiply the position by the scale matrix to get a scaled position
+First we multiply the position by the scale matrix to get a scaled position

     scaledPosition = scaleMat * position

-Then we multiply the scaledPostion by the rotation matrix to get a rotatedScaledPosition
+Then we multiply the scaledPosition by the rotation matrix to get a rotatedScaledPosition

     rotatedScaledPosition = rotationMat * scaledPosition

-Then we multiply the rotatedScaledPositon by the translation matrix to get a translatedRotatedScaledPosition
+Then we multiply the rotatedScaledPosition by the translation matrix to get a translatedRotatedScaledPosition

     translatedRotatedScaledPosition = translationMat * rotatedScaledPosition

-And finally we multiply that by the projection matrix to get clipspace positions
+And finally we multiply that by the projection matrix to get clip space positions

-    clipspacePosition = projectioMatrix * translatedRotatedScaledPosition
+    clipspacePosition = projectionMatrix * translatedRotatedScaledPosition

 The 2nd way to look at matrices is reading from left to right.
 In that case each matrix changes the *space* represented by the canvas.
-The canvas starts with representing clipspace (-1 to +1) in each direction.
+The canvas starts with representing clip space (-1 to +1) in each direction.
 Each matrix applied from left to right changes the space represented by the canvas.

 Step 1:  no matrix (or the identity matrix)